FortuneN/FineCodeCoverage/README.md

 IncludeTestAssembly				     Specifies whether to report code coverage of the test assembly IncludeReferencedProjects            Set to true to add all referenced projects to Include.
+IncludeAssemblies                    Provide a list of assemblies to include in coverage.
+The dll name without extension is used for matching.
+ExcludeAssemblies                    Provide a list of assemblies to exclude from coverage.
+The dll name without extension is used for matching.

 *** OpenCover / Coverlet
 AdjacentBuildOutput                  If your tests are dependent upon their path set this to true.